What is Art Deco style?

 Art Deco Fonts

 A critical component of Cassandre’s work was typography.
-The bold and striking typefaces communicated selling messages and were decorative – often surrounding the graphic elements as an Art Deco border.
+The bold and striking typefaces communicated selling messages and were decorative.
+They often surrounded the graphic elements as an Art Deco border.
 He created three quintessential Art Deco fonts: Acier, Bifur and Peignot.

 Art Deco today

 Though Art Deco only spanned a short time, it influenced designs for everything from architecture and furniture design to fashion, art, pottery, jewelry and more.
-Because of this, the style remains inherent in our culture, with Art Deco buildings prominently featured in skylines and deco themes found in many modern furnishings.
-Art Deco truly had a huge impact on the design world.
+Consequently, the style remains inherent in our culture.
+Art Deco buildings are prominently featured in skylines and deco themes found in many modern furnishings.
+This aesthetic truly had a huge impact on the design world.

 Photo Credits